marcusoftnet/marcusoftnet.github.io/_posts/2016-11-03-when--minutes-was-slow.md

 * `claudia update` (see my [previous posts on Claudia](/2016/02/first-aws-lamda-steps.html)) - 30 seconds more
 * Starting a new game and see if your change did anything useful (for example; do I stop when I hit a wall) - 1 minute

 That's from idea to verified idea in production in under 2 minutes.
-Mindblowingly fast!
+Mind-blowing-ly fast!

 And then I sat down and wrote some code myself and I felt that it was just too slow.